Beyond Discriminant Patterns: On the Robustness of Decision Rule Ensembles: Experiments

 \subsection{Experiments on graph-based regularization}

 To validate \textbf{RQ1}, we design experiments on synthetic data based on Example 1, and a public benchmark.

-The public benchmark that we use is introduced by~\cite{aubin2021linear}.
-The problem is a linear version of spiral binary classification called `small invariant margin'~\cite{parascandolo2020learning}.
 We would like to test the performance of our method on multiple environments.
 Hence, we first sample a set of $K$ environments $\{e\}^K$.
 Then, according to the data generating process $P(X,Y|e)$, we sample data for each of the environments $\{D_e\}_1^K$, $D_e = \{X^i, Y^i\}^{n_e}_1$.
 Similar as Example 1, in each generating loop, we sample invariant feature set $X_{inv}$ and variant feature set $X_{var}$ then concatenate them to construct the observable features.
 Data sampled from various environments are scrambled by a full rank matrix.
 By this setting, the pooled data prevents us from using a small subset to construct the invariant predictor.

 Figure~\ref{fig:exp1res_graph} shows the results with graph-based regularization for Example 1.
 As we can see, compared with Figure~\ref{fig:exp1res}, the accuracy on test and OOD test data are significantly improved.
 This shows that the decomposition of invariant features from causal graph is sufficient to estimate the target label.
 In Table~\ref{tb:exp1_graphrules}, we list basis rules that are used for the classifier.
 Here, $x_1,\ldots,x_5$ are invariant features, and $x_6,\ldots,x_9$ are variant features.
 As we can see, the TPR and FPR are relatively worse in test environments but still keep good prediction performance.
 Also because of the using of soft mask for feature selection process, some variant features also contribute to the construction of basis rules.
-This shows that the soft mask feature selection can regularize the algorithm for high discriminant patterns as well as keeping stable across different environments.
+This shows that the soft mask feature selection can regularize the algorithm for highly discriminant patterns as well as keeping stable across different environments.